alexandrainst/danlp/docs/docs/gettingstarted/quickstart.md

 *  [Sentiment Analysis](../tasks/sentiment_analysis.md) with spaCy or BERT
 *  [Dependency parsing and NP-chunking](../tasks/dependency.md) with spaCy

+You can also try out our [getting started jupyter notebook](https://github.com/alexandrainst/danlp/blob/master/examples/tutorials/getting_started.ipynb) for quicly learning how to load and use the DaNLP models and datasets.

 ## All-in-one with the spaCy models